Crystal Palace reveal Amazon TV series When Eagles DareMay 13 | 2 min read

 The Boys season 2: When is it released?
 Who is in the cast?
+Who is on the soundtrack?
 Everything you need to know

 Season 2 was confirmed at a Comic-Con 2019 panel event which featured creators Seth Rogen and Eric Kripke and cast members Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capon, Karen Fukuhara and Elisabeth Shue.

 On Friday, June 26, 2020, The Boys cast reunited for a special lockdown livestream event and confirmed the release date, juicy plot details and new first-look footage at the opening minutes of season 2.